ClodForest/ClodForest/state/contexts/projects/ClodForest/status.md

 ## Executive Summary

 ClodForest is operational and serving as the foundation for AI coordination infrastructure.
-Recent work resolved critical deployment issues and implemented cache busting mechanisms.
-Session handoff optimization identified as primary improvement target.
+Like Birnam Wood coming to Dunsinane in Macbeth, what seemed impossible - bringing entire contexts to Claude sessions - has become reality through creative engineering.
+Session handoff optimization and emotional context preservation identified as primary improvement targets.

 **Current State**: ✅ Stable production deployment **Next Focus**: Context preservation and session continuity optimization